-Once you’ve figured out how to successfully water your plants, what follows is leaving them to dry out right after their bath time.
-Lay them on a colander, towel or a dish drying rack and set them in a brightly lit area for two to four hours.
+Once you’ve figured out how to water your plants successfully, what follows is leaving them to dry out right after their bath time.
+Lay them on a colander, towel, or dish drying rack and set them in a lit area for two to four hours.

-Only return your plants to their display after they’re fully dry to prevent water from accumulating inside the plant which will ultimately result to rotting.
+Only return your plants to their display after they’re scorched to prevent water from accumulating inside the plant, ultimately resulting in rotting.

 This largely depends on the climate in your area.

-While, air plants grown in humid areas may do well with watering only once a week, those in drier areas may need frequent soaking.
-You can also look dehydration evidence on your plants.
+While air plants grown in humid areas may do well with watering only once a week, those in drier areas may need frequent soaking.
+You can also look for dehydration evidence on your plants.

-A parched air plant has curly leaves with a dull color while a hydrated plant has open and wide leaves.
+A parched air plant has curly leaves with a dull color, while a hydrated plant has open and broad leaves.

-But for those that want too, it’s actually not that hard to care and water air plants.
-Let us know if you end up trying to care for some air plants, we’ll have more articles about this soon.
+But for those that want to, it’s not that hard to care for and water air plants.
+Let us know if you are trying to care for some air plants.
+We’ll have more articles about this soon.
 In the meantime, happy planting!